cvetomir-todorov/CecoChat/docs/research-main-problems.md

 # Calculations

 The [calculations](research-calculations.md) file contains the detailed data.
 They are based on the [concurrent connections limit](research-connection-limit.md) showing that a messaging server is limited to **64 k connections**.
-The calculation tells us that **1.6 k messaging servers** are needed in order to support **100 mln active users**.
+The calculation tells us that **160 messaging servers** are needed in order to support **10 mln active users**.
 We would consider **256 bytes message size**.

 ## Daily 24 hour usage

-Calculating the daily usage with **640 mln users** spread throughout the day each of which sends **128 messages per day** gives us **950 000 messages/s for the cell** and **232 MB/s for the cell** with **0.15 MB/s per messaging server**.
+Calculating the daily usage with **64 mln users** spread throughout the day each of which sends **128 messages per day** gives us **95 000 messages/s for the cell** and **23 MB/s for the cell** with **0.15 MB/s per messaging server**.

 ## Peak 1 hour usage

-Calculating a peak usage for **1 hour** daily where **80%** of the maximum users - **80 mln active users** send **50%** of their daily messages - **64 messages** we get **1 423 000 messages/s for the cell** and **348 MB/s for the cell** with **0.22 MB/s per messaging server**.
+Calculating a peak usage for **1 hour** daily where **80%** of the maximum users - **8 mln active users** send **50%** of their daily messages - **64 messages** we get **142 200 messages/s for the cell** and **35 MB/s for the cell** with **0.22 MB/s per messaging server**.

 ## Conclusion

 These numbers do not take into account the security and transport data overhead.
 Additionally, this traffic would be multiplied.
 For example sending a message would require that data to be passed between different layers, possibly to multiple recipients.
 Numbers are not small when we look at the system as a whole.
 But for a single messaging server the throughput is tiny.
 The system is limited by how many concurrent connections a messaging server can handle.
-That means we would need a lot of messaging servers and linearly scalable technologies and we need to support a high level of concurrency.
+That means we would need a lot of messaging servers, linearly scalable technologies and we need to support a high level of concurrency.
 The usage of Kafka, Cassandra and the .NET async programming model make a good start.

 # Exchange messages between different messaging servers